 Medicare/Medicaid Tuition Reimbursement

-Facilities that have Medicaid and Medicare funding are legally bound to covering the CNA training costs for their employees.
+Facilities that have Medicaid and Medicare funding will cover their employees’ CNA training costs.

 So if you work in one of these facilities within 12 months of earning CNA certification, you’ll receive a reimbursement.